Household Waste Statistics for Ireland

 • The latest EPA municipal waste characterisation study found that over a third of waste placed in household recycling bins was not recyclable and should be put in household recycling or organic waste bins or brought to bring centres.

-• Organic waste collected in the organic waste (brown) bin accounted for 12% of all household waste managed in 2021 (208,719t).
-The tonnage of organic waste decreased by 1% when compared to the 2020 tonnage (199,823 t) but increased of 31% when compared to the 2019 tonnage (159,385t).
+• Organic waste collected in the organic waste (brown) bin accounted for 11% of all household waste managed in 2022 (197,518 t).
+The tonnage of organic waste decreased by 5% compared to the 2021 tonnage (208,719t) but increased by 23% when compared to the 2019 tonnage (159,385t).
 When properly segregated, this organic waste can be composted or anaerobically digested to make biogas.

 • However, the latest municipal waste characterisation study found that most household organic waste (about two thirds) continues to be placed in the general waste bin and is therefore not composted or anaerobically digested.

-• An estimated further 25,700 t of household waste was unmanaged in 2021.
+• An estimated further 36,970 t of household waste was unmanaged in 2022, representing just over 2% of all household waste.
 Unmanaged waste is waste that is not collected or brought to waste bring centres and is therefore likely to cause pollution in the environment because it is fly tipped or disposed of through backyard burning.

 • The EPA bases its estimate of unmanaged household waste on the CSO Household Environmental Behaviours Survey1(2021), which estimated that 2% of households do not dispose of their residual waste by any of the generally acceptable methods.
 This is less than the 3% percent of households estimated in the 2016 CSO Household Environmental Behaviours Survey, indicating that more householders disposed of their waste by acceptable methods in Ireland in 2021 than in 2016.

-• Trend analysis (refer to Figure 2) of the amount of waste collected by household bin type between 2015 and 2021 indicates that:
+• Timeseries analysis (see Figure 2 below) of the amount of waste collected at kerbside by household bin type between 2015 and 2022 indicates that:

-• The most significant change has occurred in the tonnage of household organic waste collected at kerbside which has doubled in the last six years, from 102,003 t in 2015 and to 208,719 t in 2021.
-Organic waste represented 18% of all household waste collected at kerbside in 2021, up from 7% in 2015.
+• The most significant change has occurred in the tonnage of household organic waste collected at kerbside which has nearly doubled from 102,003 t in 2015 to 197,518 t in 2022.

 Future focus

-Urgent action is needed to improve household waste segregation and divert more waste back into the circular economy reducing raw material and resource use.
-Currently in our linear economy the majority of household waste is disposed in our general waste bins and is mostly incinerated for energy or landfilled.
+For waste generated, urgent action is needed to improve household waste segregation and divert more waste back into the circular economy reducing raw material and resource use.
+Currently the majority of household waste is disposed in our general waste bins and is mostly incinerated for energy or landfilled.
 The latest national municipal waste characterisation project found over two thirds of waste in household general waste bins could have been placed in the recycling and organic waste bins.

 Food waste accounts for 16% of all household waste so more needs to be done to prevent food waste through initiatives such as Stop Food Waste.
 Two thirds of household food waste is still placed in the general waste bin rather than correctly segregated into the organic waste bin.
 The brown bin roll out to households has increased the collection and composting rate of organic waste.
-However, only 69% of Irish householders who had a kerbside bin collection service in 2021 had a brown bin (percentage includes bin sharing).
-The same level of waste collection service needs to be provided to all householders.
-New EU waste legislation means that the separate collection of biowaste will be mandatory from the end of 2023.
+New EU waste legislation means that the separate collection of biowaste must be offered to all customers from January 2024.

 Packaging waste makes up about 27% of the waste in household bins and Ireland’s generation of packaging waste continues to rise.
 To tackle household waste generation, we need cut down on the amount of packaging placed on the market in the first place by innovating and moving to circular business models and ensure that any remaining packaging is designed either for reuse or is readily recyclable.
 Recycling is also part of the solution to packaging waste.
 Two thirds of plastic waste is placed in the general waste bin rather than segregated into the recycling waste bin.